February 23, 2020, LAX Business lounge, California

 The young Jewish woman shows no fear, she stood still as the flames roared near her, and noticed General Stroop in the street below.
 "I ask you no mercy" she shouted at him. "but remember, punishment will not escape you either!"

 Stroop was hanged at Mokotów Prison at seven o'clock in the evening on 6 March 1952.
-Let that day be an international holiday. the words of the Jewish heroine were fulfilled like prophecy. the power and glory of a Jewish woman.
+Let that day be an international holiday. the words of the Jewish heroine were fulfilled like prophecy: the power and glory of a Jewish woman.

 There were so many brave women..."...an eyewitness Joseph Lehman, tells of a bitter fight at 3-5 Bonifraterska Street.
 The Germans had sniffed out the hideout and laid siege to it, but the Jews inside were determined not to come out.
-Sarah Rosenboim, a fighter, crawled to the entrance and hurled a grenade at the Nazis, wounding several.
+Sarah Rosenboim, a fighter, crawled to the entrance and hurled a grenade at the Nazis, wounding several.”
 (Mark, page 80)

 The youngest member of the combat group at Leszno 74 was Halinka Rochman.
-A young girl, she was the only daughter of a Hasidic family.
+A young girl, she was the only daughter of a pious Hasidic family.
 She joined the resistance.
 She was offered the opportunity to escape but refused.
 "My place is in the ghetto with my comrades"

 On April 27, 1943, in the midst of battle, she noticed an enemy gun barrel pointed at her commander, Ruzha Rosenfeld.
 Without hesitation she shielded her commander with her own body and was felled by the bullet meant for the other.
-'My life is less important than Ruzha's'they dying Halinka said, 'She's the commander, we need her more'" (Mark, page 56)
+'My life is less important than Ruzha's' the dying Halinka said, 'She's the commander, we need her more'" (Mark, page 56)

 Many women acted as couriers and weapons smugglers, in particular those who had an "Aryan" look.
 These women were invaluable to the struggle for survival and resistance.
 One such heroine was Tosia Altman.
 Tosia came from a Hasidic family in Wloclawek, Poland.
 She had an opportunity to escape but chose to become a courier and smuggler for the Jewish resistance.
 She volunteered to enter the Warsaw Ghetto and with her blonde hair and her fluency in Polish was able to pass herself off as Polish gentile.
 Altman found that despite the warnings and proof, the Jews of Warsaw refused to accept that they were about to be exterminated.
 She faced many challenges but never gave up.
 She became the liaison to the Armia Ludowa (Peoples army, Polish) and was able to smuggle grenades, explosives and weapons.
 She died of her wounds at the age of 23, May 1943.

 Zivia Lubetkin - I grew up with this name.
 Lubetkin was the only woman on the High Command of the Jewish resistance group Żydowska Organizacja Bojowa.
-She came from the town of Slonim, know to this day as the seat of great Hasidic rabbis and Talmudic learning.
+She came from the town of Slonim, known to this day as the seat of great Hasidic rabbis and Talmudic learning.
 After the war she married fellow fighter Yitzhak Zuckerman.
 Their granddaughter, Roni Zuckerman, became the first woman to pass the course to become an air force pilot, becoming the Israeli Air Force's first female fighter pilot in 2001.